AgentHitmanFaris/Algorithmn-Explain/README.md

 1. [🌟 Algorithms Explorers](https://agenthitmanfaris.github.io/Algorithmn%20Explain/): A fun and interactive website that lets kids experiment with algorithms through colorful visualizations and games.

+## Content Explorer

+### List Of Content
+- [Section 1:](https://github.com/AgentHitmanFaris/Algorithmn-Explain/blob/Stable/Section%201/What%20is%20an%20Algorithm%3F.md) Introduction to Algorithms for Kids 🗺️🌟
+- [Section 2:](https://github.com/AgentHitmanFaris/Algorithmn-Explain/blob/Stable/Section%202/Algorithms%20in%20Stories%20and%20Games.md ) Algorithms in Stories and Games 📚🎮

 ## ©️ License